Guide For Home Warranty Buyers

 - Average turnaround time for repair handling

-- If you have determined that you need extra coverage mentioned above, check how much extra would it cost
+- If you have determined that you need extra coverage mentioned above, check on the cost

 - If you have any aging equipments reported in your Home Inspection report, be sure to check if the warranty company provides adequate coverage for those equipments